crisweber2600/animated-guide/README.md

 ## Graph Linking
 `GraphLinkService` replaces smaller copies with Graph shortcuts.
 It calls a drive service to create the shortcut and delete the redundant file.
+The new `GoogleLinkService` follows the same pattern for Google Drive to keep APIs consistent across providers.
+BDD features demonstrate how duplicate sets are reduced to a single master file while the extras are replaced with native shortcuts.

 ## Google Drive Scanning
 `GoogleScanner` uses `GoogleDriveService` to list files via OAuth desktop credentials.
-Drive files are converted to `FileItem` objects for detection.
+Drive files are converted to `FileItem` objects for detection and can be linked using the new linking service.

 ## CLI Hints
 - Use `--out` to export CSV results via CsvHelper.